Anastasia96M/time-tailor-app/time-tailor-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Start the application
+1. In order to start the application open terminal in the root of application and run npm install & npm start
+2. In paralel with the first terminat open a new one in the server folder run npm install and after that node server.js

+After all terminals started with no errors the app is ready to work with